eventide-project/docs/user-guide/retrieving/batch.md

 | condition | SQL condition to filter the batch by | String |
 | session | An existing [session](./session.md) object to use, rather than allowing the reader to create a new session | MessageStore::Postgres::Session |

+The class actuator both constructs and actuates the implementation of `Get` appropriate to the stream being queried.

 ### Instance Actuator

+The instance actuator of both the `MessageStore::Postgres::Get::Stream` and `MessageStore::Postgres::Get::Category` implementations offer the same interface.

 ``` ruby
 call(position)